How to Get Joint Custody in Texas

 Dallas Child Custody Lawyer

 The Dallas child custody attorneys at The Queenan Law Firm, P.C. fight for parental rights throughout the Dallas area.
-If your need an attorney to help protect your joint custody rights during a divorce, or if you need an attorney to help you regain your custody rights, call our family lawyers today.
+If you need an attorney to help protect your joint custody rights during a divorce or divorce while pregnant, or if you need an attorney to help you regain your custody rights, call our family lawyers today.
 Call (817) 476-1797 today to schedule a free consultation.